Devilla/wordpress-plugin/README.txt

 2. In the Wordpress 'Plugins' page, activate the plugin.
 3. Select "Useinfluence" menu item on the sidebar.
 4. Copy over your tracking code from Useinfluence dashboard and hit "Save".
 5. In the Useinfluence dashboard hit "Verify" and follow the wizard
 6. Done.
 Sit back and watch how social proof boosts your sales!

 Notice:

-* Useinfluence inject the ProveSource javascript code to your website, to display notifications.
+* Useinfluence inject the UseInfluence javascript code to your website, to display notifications.

-* Useinfluence is a cloud based service and the plugin communicates with the ProveSource servers, including remote webhook calls, data collected as mentioned above.
+* Useinfluence is a cloud based service and the plugin communicates with the UseInfluence servers, including remote webhook calls, data collected as mentioned above.

 == Frequently Asked Questions ==